adam-kral/bioinfo_algoritmy_kral/README.md

 ## Setup
-Requires Python 3.7 or newer (definitely won't work with Python 3.4, 3.5 might).
+Requires Python 3.7 or newer.
 ```
 # in repository root directory